cidrblock/RBFS/README.md

 ## Getting Started

-The two easiest ways to get up and running are:
+The easiest ways to get up and running are:

 Use Docker: